Elijahtab/Elijahtab.github.io/docs/_posts/2023-09-27-Injecting-AI-Into-Games.markdown

 The world of gaming has always been a breeding ground for innovation, and one of the most exciting frontiers in game development is the integration of artificial intelligence (AI) to create more immersive and dynamic experiences.
 In this blog, I'll take you on a journey through the creation of a platformer game set in space, where the non-player characters (NPCs) are powered by OpenAI.
 This project not only serves as a captivating demo but also provides valuable insights into harnessing AI in gaming.
 So, let's embark on this cosmic adventure!

-Before we get started, the game I have been working on and is the subject of this article can be found [here][here].As I posited in my previous [article][article] on the topic, artificial intelligence has the potential to burst into every facet of Video Game design, NPC interactions, logic engines, storytelling etc. For this article my goal was to showcase my further explorations with this concept.
+Before we get started, the game I have been working on and is the subject of this article can be found [here][here].
+If you want to make it work on your machine, you will need to add your own OpenAI key.
+This can be achieved by typing in, "Edit Environmental Variables" in your windows search bar and then, after reaching the variable menu, clicking new, the title should be "OPENAI_API_KEY" and the value your API key.
+I discuss this in greater detail in my previous [article][article] on the topic.
+Also as mentioned there-in, artificial intelligence has the potential to burst into every facet of Video Game design, NPC interactions, logic engines, storytelling etc. For this article my goal was to showcase my further explorations with this concept.
 This article will serve as both a showcase of the possibilities, my work and as a rough guide for getting a jumpstart in the subject.
 The first step for this process was setting up a unity game that had the potential to be brought to life with AI:

 Setting Up Unity: